Rishi Sunak’s Bounce Back loan scheme has been used by over a million businesses since the beginning of COVID 19, and the number is still growing.

 What about Personal Liability for Bounce Back Loans?

-Directors who applied for bounce back loans were all asked to confirm that their companies were not insolvent at the time of taking the loan.
+Directors who applied for bounce back loans were all asked to confirm that their limited companies were not insolvent at the time of taking the loan.

-However, Insolvency practitioners have a requirement to investigate the company’s position prior to insolvency.
+However, insolvency practitioners have a requirement to investigate the company’s position prior to insolvency.
 Where evidence is discovered that directors made false claims on their application, and knew the company was already insolvent, the liquidator will be required to declare to this to HM & Revenue.

 It is not yet clear what repurcussions HMRC have in mind for those who have misused Bounce Back funds, we will update this page as more information becomes available.